fsharp/fslang-design/tooling/FST-1001-fsharp-core-package.md

 2. Microsoft publish ``FSharp.Core.netstandard`` (deprecating ``Microsoft.FSharp.Core.netcore``).
 If time permits, Microsoft also publish ``FSharp.Core.netfx`` containing the .NET 4.x DLLs.

 3. If technically feasible (see below), F# Core Engineering add these packages as dependencies of a future version of ``FSharp.Core`` and drop the direct inclusion of DLLs.
-(As noted above these are not necesssarily **permanent** dependencies)
+(As noted above these are not necessarily **permanent** dependencies)

 4. ``FSharp.Core.netstandard`` is pre-loaded as a part of dotnet SDK tooling, making some degree of offline development possible.